zeyi-faueei/IIC-OSIC-TOOLS/README.md

 ## 1. How to Use These Open-Source (and Free) IC Design Tools

+**For great step-to-step instructions of installation and operation of our tool collection, please checkout Kwantae Kim's [Setting Up Open Source Tools with Docker](https://kwantaekim.github.io/2024/05/25/OSE-Docker/)!**

 It supports two *modes of operation*:

 1. Using a complete desktop environment (XFCE) in `Xvnc` (a VNC server), either directly accessing it with a VNC client of your choice or the integrated [noVNC](https://novnc.com) server that runs in your browser.